Happich Simichrome Polish

 Chrome plated surfaces are relatively easy to care for.
 With reasonable care, a chrome-plated surface will provide years of trouble free use.
 To remove contaminates, polish with Simichrome, wipe with a terry towel to remove any residue or streaks.
 A terry towel can be used due to the harder finish of chrome.

 On softer materials such as brass, use Simichrome and follow the same instructions as aluminum.

-Where to Buy Simichrome Polish for Only $7.99?
+Where to Buy Simichrome Polish for As Low As $7.99?
+(Bulk rate)

 Goodspeed Motoring is one of the leading authorized Simichrome Polish dealers.
 Visit us today